Exact post-selection inference, with application to the lasso: Post-selection inference in linear regression

 but this is very stringent when many predictors are involved.

-Instead of controlling the probability of making {\em any} error, we can control the expected proportion of errors---although ``proportion of errors'' is ambiguous in the edge case that we select zero variables. \citet{benjamini2005false} simply declare the error to be zero when $|\hat M| = 0$:
+Instead of controlling the probability of making {\em any} error, we can control the expected proportion of errors---although ``proportion of errors'' is ambiguous in the event that we select zero variables. \citet{benjamini2005false} simply declare the error to be zero when $\llvert \hat M \rrvert = 0$:

-while \citet{storey2003positive} suggests conditioning on $|\hat M| > 0$:
+while \citet{storey2003positive} suggests conditioning on $\llvert \hat M \rrvert > 0$: